Data Protection Policy

 The Data Protection Principles

-This Policy aims to ensure compliance with the GDPR.
-The GDPR sets out the following principles with which any party handling personal data must comply.
+This Policy aims to ensure compliance with the UK GDPR and DPA 2018.
+These regulations set out the following principles with which any party handling personal data must comply.
 All personal data must be:

 Specified, Explicit and Legitimate Purposes